ljacquin/wiser_genomic_prediction_rice/README.md

 * The ```R``` script ```src/rice_genomic_prediction_and_analysis/rice_wiser_genomic_prediction_trait.R``` performs, for each trait, the genomic prediction tasks and analyses for the phenotypes estimated using WISER, LS-means, and BLUP.
 Note that this script also computes WISER's phenotypic estimates prior to the genomic prediction tasks.

-* For genomic prediction tasks and analyses, execute the following commands to make scripts and programs executable:
+* For genomic prediction tasks and analyses, execute the following commands to make scripts and programs executable :

   *  ```chmod u+rwx src/rice_genomic_prediction_and_analysis/*.sh```
   <p> </p>